manavb2214/Pledge/README.txt

 - Make sure MetaMask is on the same test network you deployed the contract to (e.g., Sepolia or Polygon Mumbai).
 - Amounts are processed using ethers.js; small decimals should be entered like "0.01".
 - If you see errors, open browser console (F12) - the page logs helpful messages.

-If you want, paste the ABI & address here and I can replace them into the file for you.